History of the Catholic Church in the United States

-In the 2014 Religious Landscape Survey published by the Pew Research Center, 20.8% of Americans identified themselves as Catholic.
-By 2016, more Catholics (owing to their numbers) had college degrees (26% of 70 million) and earned over $100,000 (36% of 70 million) than any other religious group.
+In the 2014, the Religious Landscape Survey published by the Pew Research Center, 20.8% of Americans identified themselves as Catholic.
+By 2016, 26% of Catholics had college degrees, and 36% of them earned over $100,000.

 Colonial era

 In general

-The history of Roman Catholicism in the United States – prior to 1776 – often focuses on the 13 English-speaking colonies along the Atlantic seaboard, as it was they who declared independence from Great Britain in 1776, to form the United States of America.
-However, this history – of Roman Catholicism in the United States – also includes the French and Spanish colonies, because they later became the greater part of the contiguous United States.
+The history of Catholicism in the United States – prior to 1776 – often focuses on the 13 English-speaking colonies along the Atlantic seaboard, as it was they who declared independence from Great Britain in 1776, to form the United States of America.
+However, this history – of Catholicism in the United States – also includes the French and Spanish colonies, because they later became part of the contiguous United States.
+These Catholics were centered in what became Florida, Texas, California, Puerto Rico and much of rest of the Southwest.

 Most of the Catholic population in the United States during the colonial period came from England, Germany, and France, with approximately 10,000 Irish Catholics immigrating by 1775, and they overwhelmingly settled in Maryland and Pennsylvania.
 In 1700, the estimated population of Maryland was 29,600, about one-tenth of which was Catholic (or approximately 3,000).
 By 1756, the number of Catholics in Maryland had increased to approximately 7,000, which increased further to 20,000 by 1765.
 In Pennsylvania, there were approximately 3,000 Catholics in 1756 and 6,000 by 1765.
 By the end of the American Revolutionary War in 1783, there were approximately 24,000 to 25,000 Catholics in the United States out of a total population of approximately 3 million.

 The current dioceses of the United States are derived from a number of colonial-era dioceses.
 The following traces the succession of dioceses up to the first diocese that was completely contained in United States territory.